Tips to Reduce Water Use During the California Drought

 - Fill Your Washing Machine

 Just like dishwashers, washing machines can now handle a lot more clothes than they could in the past.
 Make sure you’re filling yours to the brim.
 The amount of water you use will be roughly the same each time, but you’ll be much more efficient with it and drastically decrease the number of loads you need to run.
-You should also consider using some items more than ones – like towels, which can be used many times before they “need” to be washed, thus also decreasing the amount of loads you run.
+You should also consider using some items more than ones – like towels, which can be used many times before they “need” to be washed, thus also decreasing the number of loads you run.

 Save Money, Reduce Water Use

-As a Sacramento landscaper, we can only help with drought tolerant landscaping.
+As a Sacramento landscaper, we can only help with drought-tolerant landscaping.
 But there are so many strategies that can decrease water use during a drought.
 Something as small as turning off the water when you’re brushing your teeth can be huge, but the ideas above will save thousands of gallons of water every year for each homeowner, and that will definitely help control the effects of the California drought and put less of a dent in your wallet as well.
 We hope that you will put these tips to reduce water use during the California drought to good use!
 To save even more money, check out our Cash for Grass Rebate Program!